 Getting to Maui is easy – you can fly into the Kahului Airport (OGG) from most major US cities.
 Once you’re on the island, renting a car is the best way to get around.

 Miami is known for its clear blue skies, white sandy beaches, turquoise waters, buzzing nightlife, and a classic 1980s crime drama.

-But for something a little different, the Vizcaya Museum and Gardens is a National Historic Landmark that features 10 acres of formal greenery and a European-style mansion.
-And Zoo Miami is home to more than 3,000 animals from 500 different species, which makes for the perfect day trip for families with kids.
+But for something a little different, the Vizcaya Museum and Gardens is a National Historic Landmark with 10 acres of formal greenery and a European-style mansion.
+Zoo Miami is home to over 3,000 animals from 500 different species, making for the perfect day trip for families with kids.
 Of course, lazying on Miami Beach is also a good option.

-If you prefer to check out a local vibe, take a walk or ride a bike through Coconut Grove, which is an upscale neighborhood with tree-lined streets and plenty of local shops and restaurants.
+If you prefer to check out a local vibe, take a walk or bike through Coconut Grove, an upscale neighborhood with tree-lined streets and plenty of local shops and restaurants.
 A visit to Miami doesn’t have to be about vice.

 See Related: Best East Coast Vacation Spots in the US